 Small-scale fisheries are CPRs for which compliance and peer-enforcement are particularly important given the difficulty to establish effective central management and enforcement (Costello et al. 2012; Donlan et al. 2020).
 Small-scale fisheries can be managed through different and overlapping access regimes, depending on the different target species, and therefore provide a unique opportunity to test the role of access policies over fishers’ behavior.
 In central Chile, fishers operate in at least two distinct fishery management access regimes.
 A CEAR which takes the form of Territorial User Rights for Fisheries (TURFs) granted to fishers’ associations to harvest benthic resources (Gelcich et al. 2010) and a pseudo-OA regime for demersal fish species.
 Here, we empirically assess how Chilean fishers’ experience with formal CEARs relates to compliance and peer-enforcement using a between-subjects lab-in-the-field experiment.
 The experiment consisted of CPR games conducted under two treatments that involved the same monetary incentives but differed in framing.
 In the CEAR treatment, the game was framed as the harvest “loco” (Concholepas concholepas) which is harvested within TURFs (Gelcich et al. 2010).
 In the pseudo-OA treatment, the game was framed as the fishing of hake (Merluccius gayi) which is fished in a quota scheme that operates as pseudo-OA due to poor enforcement and unclear stock boundaries (Plotnek et al. 2016; Oyanedel et al. 2020).
 We also considered two types of fishers’ associations depending on their real-life performance with CEAR – high-performance and low-performance.

 Assuming self-interested, rational behavior, the predicted outcomes for the game are no compliance and no peer-enforcement.
 However, deviations from self-interested, rational behavior are common in social dilemmas like CPRs due to subjects’ internalized expectations and motivations (Cárdenas & Ostrom 2004; Rustagi et al. 2010; Ellingsen et al. 2012; Leibbrandt et al. 2013; Bouma & Ansink 2013; Fehr & Schurtenberger 2018).
-Based on the premise that exclusive access favors the internalization of environmental stewardship, we expect compliance and peer-enforcement to be higher under the CEAR treatment than under the pseudo-OA treatment, at least for high-performance associations.
-If our experiment is externally valid, we also expect high-performance associations to exhibit more compliance and peer-enforcement than low-performance associations under the CEAR treatment.
-We additionally explore the effects of peer-enforcement over compliance.
+Based on the premise that exclusive access favors the internalization of environmental stewardship, we expect compliance and peer-enforcement to be higher under the CEAR treatment than under the pseudo-OA treatment.
+If our experiment is externally valid, meaning that behaviors in the game reflect real-life differences between groups, we also expect high-performance associations to exhibit more compliance and peer-enforcement than low-performance associations under the CEAR treatment.
+We additionally explore the effects of peer-enforcement over compliance and the individual determinants of compliance and peer-enforcement decisions in the game.

 Methods